null

 That’s when things get really crazy.

-In the video, the Jeep is seen backing up into the road, losing its bumper in the process.
+The video shows the Jeep backing into the road, losing its bumper in the process.
 Brown, who is left standing in the driveway, continues pointing at the Jeep with his gun.
 He then takes a moment to kick the bumper out of his way and briefly lowers his weapon.

 Case Note: When dealing with an attacker, seek cover whenever possible.
 Your safety should be your main priority, and remaining out in the open could be detrimental.

 It’s at that moment that Brown notices the Jeep barreling toward him.
-He immediately raises his firearm and begins shooting at the vehicle, which slams into him, pushing him the entire length of the yard, according to AL.com.
+He immediately raises his firearm and begins shooting at the vehicle, which slams into him.
+Fortunately, Brown was able to push off of the hood with his hand and roll before the Jeep ran over his left thigh.

-Despite having just been hit, Brown managed to stand up, point his gun at Hill, and, once again, command him to show his hands.
+Despite having just been hit, Brown manages to stand up, point his gun at Hill, and, once again, command him to show his hands.
+This is where the video ends.
+According to our source, Hill continued to defy Brown’s demands and stuck his hands into his pockets, quickly pulling them out as if he had a weapon.

 The Aftermath

 Once Hill was arrested, Brown was transported to the local hospital for evaluation and treatment.
-Luckily, it was found that he was not seriously injured, and he was released later that same night.
+Luckily, it was found that he was not seriously injured, suffering from a strained ACL, dislocated knee cap, and a busted lip, and he was released later that same night.

 An investigation into the incident revealed that there was no apparent connection between the two men, according to AL.com